 Captioned: A video or film program with subtitles reflecting the content of the spoken or descriptive material.

-Closed Captioning: Captions are text superimposed over video for the benefit of deaf and hard-ofhearing viewers.
+Closed Captioning: Captions are text superimposed over video for the benefit of viewers who are deaf and hard-of-hearing.
 Closed captions are hidden (encoded) as a data within the video signal and must be decoded to be visible.
-Captions are designed to convey on- and off-screen effects, speaker identifications and other information helpful to deaf and hard of hearing people.
+Captions are designed to convey on- and off-screen effects, speaker identifications and other information helpful to people who are deaf and hard of hearing.

 Open Captioning: Open Captioning places the text on screen in a black reader box at all times.